SciML/Optimization.jl/docs/src/optimization_packages/multistartoptimization.md

 sol = solve(prob, MultistartOptimization.TikTak(100), NLopt.LD_LBFGS())
 ```

 You can use any `Optimization` optimizers you like.
 The global method of the `MultistartOptimization` is a positional argument and followed by the local method.
-This for example means we can perform a multistartoptimization with LBFGS as the optimizer using either the `NLopt.jl` or `Optim.jl` implementation as follows.
-Moreover, this interface allows you access and adjust all the optimizer settings as you normally would:
+For example, we can perform a multistartoptimization with LBFGS as the optimizer using either the `NLopt.jl` or `Optim.jl` implementation as follows.
+Moreover, this interface allows you to access and adjust all the optimizer settings as you normally would:

 ```@example MultiStart
 using OptimizationOptimJL